senaite/senaite2.com/docs/sample_analyses.md

 in the Samples's *Manage Analyses* tab.

 **☝️Note:**
-The *Manage Analyses* tab is only visible when at least one Analysis is still in an open state, e.g. not submitted for verification yet.
+The *Manage Analyses* tab is only visible to users with "Lab Manager" role and when at least one Analysis is still in an open state, e.g. not submitted for verification yet.

 ![Manage Analyses](/screenshots/sample_manage_analyses.png "Manage Analyses")

 It is important to understand here that the *Manage Analyses* lists all available *Analyses Services* (not *Analyses*).

 However, the **Analyses Services* that were added as *Analyses* are preselected in the listing.